learnbyexample/learn_js_regexp/js_regexp.md

 < "par X X X"
 ```

 The `*` metacharacter quantifies a character or group to match `0` or more times.
-There is no upper bound, more details will be discussed later in this section.
+There is no upper bound, more details will be discussed later in this chapter.

 ```js
 // match 't' followed by zero or more of 'a' followed by 'r'